Ezward/Esp32CameraRover2/README.md

 - stop
 - speed

 Turtle Control is simple to understand and makes it easy to plan a route; it can also be implemented simply with UI buttons or a keyboard.
-The left-turn and right-turn commands are really 'spin' commands in that the rotation of around the center of the robot, between the two wheels.
+The left-turn and right-turn commands are really 'spin' commands; the rotation is around the center of the robot, between the two wheels.
 If effect, it is like a 'turtle graphics' kind of control.
 So Turtle control mode allows the bot to go forward or backward in a straight line and to spin left or right.
 Smooth turns are not really possible, but must be broken up into short strait lines connected with small turns (like approximating a circle with a polygon).

 The browser application provides 4 buttons in the UI to send these commands to the rover.
 When a direction command is sent by clicking a direction button in the browser application, the command is sent and the button turns to a 'stop' button and the other 3 direction buttons become disabled until the 'stop' button is pressed.
 This makes it visual obvious that the user should send a 'stop' command between movement commands.